China expresses support for Sri Lanka ahead of debt meeting – KION546

 Associated Press

-BEIJING (AP) — China has expressed support for Sri Lanka ahead of a meeting of lenders to poor economies but gave no indication if it might help to cut debts that have plunged the Indian Ocean island nation into financial and political turmoil.
-Beijing is one of Sri Lanka’s biggest creditors after it borrowed to build a port and other facilities.
-China has offered a two-year suspension of repayments but balked at reducing the amount borrowed.
-A government spokesman said China is ready to “play a positive role” to help Sri Lanka.
-The spokesman did not say whether Beijing would agree to debt reductions sought by the International Monetary Fund as a condition of an emergency loan.
+BEIJING (AP) — China has expressed support for Sri Lanka ahead of a meeting of lenders to poor economies but gave no indication if it would help reduce a multibillion-dollar debt that has plunged the Indian Ocean nation into financial and political turmoil.
+Beijing is one of Sri Lanka’s biggest creditors after extending it loans to build a port and other facilities.
+China has offered a two-year suspension of repayments but balked at reducing the amount owed.
+A government spokesperson says China is ready to “play a positive role” to help Sri Lanka.
+He did not say whether Beijing would agree to a debt reduction sought by the International Monetary Fund as a condition for an emergency loan.